dnsimple/dnsimple-support/content/articles/domain-access-control.markdown

 ## API Access

 If a team member uses their user token to access a domain in an account, they'll have the same level of access as defined by their role.
-So an Operator on a domain will be able to use their user token to manage a zone, but not other parts of the domain.
+An Operator on a domain will be able to use their user token to manage a zone, but not other parts of the domain.

-Note that this is for user tokens only.
+This is for user tokens only.
 Account tokens currently still have full access, similar to a team member with full account access.

 ## Conclusion